QueenieCplusplus/ND/README.md

 to avoid DOS by implementing RA (Router Advertisement) Guard, to filter the orifinal router in Link-state layer via ND header.

 ND exposes its weakness due to Fragmentation, so SND rules out that fragment is banned.

+# Neighbor Cache  (table) & Destination Cache

+this cached table shows out

+1) the datagram queue is reached to des or not.

+2) reachable Neghibour.